tiationg-kho/leetcode-pattern-500/[K]graph/graph.md

 # time O(ElogE)
 # space O(E + V)
-# using kruskal and union find
+# using graph and kruskal and union find
 '''
 1. sort edges
 2. init union find for all nodes